camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/camunda-modeler/chapters/10-installation/20-installation-procedure.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
-      Before you can download the plugin you will be prompt to accept the User Agreement.
+      Before you can download the plugin you will be prompted to accept the User Agreement.
 Click <em>Next</em>.
     </p>
   </div>
 </div>